Skip to main content

 As seen in Figure 1.1.1, Git is meant to support non-linear history.
 However, to support this, contributors must name their distinct branches.

 To commit to an alternative branch in GitHub.dev or Codespaces, select main in the bottom toolbar, then type the name of your new branch, and select “Create new branch”.
-The name of this branch could be topical, e.g. add-derivative-chapter, but it’s also fine to pick some other unique identifier, e.g. lastname-YYYY-MM-DD.
+It’s a good idea to name your branch in the form UserName/short-description-of-topic, or if you’re unsure of the topic, you can just use the current date: UserName/YYYYMMDD.
+Note that prefixing with your UserName helps prevent two people from accidentally using the same branch name.

 Once a collaborator is working on a branch, they are free to edit as they wish, and can (and should) commit and push/sync with GitHub to persist their contributions to the team’s repository.